-In 2023 the survey was carried out from July 5 to August 4.
+In 2024 the survey was carried out from July 6 to July 31.
 As previous years, the area prospected in Flemish Cap was spread up to 1450 meters.
 The haul number carried out in the traditional 19 strata with depths minor than 740 m was of 120.
 The area with depths higher than 740 m was sampled by means of 61 additional hauls proportionally distributed in the new 13 strata.

 The evolution of the shrimp stock (Table 1 and figure 2) show how the increase of biomass produced from 1988 to 1992, coincided with a period of time where there was not a directed fishery to shrimp and the cod stock began to decline.
 With the beginning of the shrimp fishery in 1993 the biomass declined up to 1997.
 After that from 1998 to 2008 the stock recovered reasonably well although with high annual variability (historical maximums in 2002 and 2005 were followed by years with lower biomass but at a relative high level).
 In 2009 the biomass markedly decreased with values close to the lowest of the historical series in that year.
 In 2010 despite of the biomass increase about 77% compared to 2009 this was still among the lowest in the total of the historical series.
 From 2011 to 2014 the total and female biomass decreased successively and were recorded the lowest values in the historical series showing the worsening and depletion state of the shrimp stock.
 Since 2015 the biomass indexes increased year after year, and they were above B{lim} from 2018.
 In 2020 the shrimp fishery was resumed, and the female biomass experienced some decrease but remained above B{lim}.
 In 2021 the total and female biomass decreased for the second consecutive year and they were bellow B{lim}.
-This downward trend and depletion state were confirmed in 2022 (862 and 705 tons) and continues in 2023 (876 and 738 tons).
+This downward trend and depletion state were confirmed in 2022 (862 t and 705 t), 2023 (912 t and 774 t) and 2024 (979 t and 835 t).

-The biomass and abundance estimated in 2023 EU survey were mainly represented by female (Figure 3); Young specimens (mainly males around 20% in number) remain well below average.
+The biomass and abundance estimated in 2024 EU survey were mainly represented by female (Figure 3); Young specimens (mainly males) increased by 32% in number compared to 2023 but remain well below average.

 Considering the abundance at age 2 as indicator of recruitment, the number of shrimps of two years old in the EU survey from the main gear and from the juvenile bag were estimated and the index average-weighed (Table 2, Figure 4).
-Since 2005, both indices showed low values indicating the succession in recent years of weak year classes.
-In 2020 the abundance at age 2 (around 15 mm CL) increased by 26% compared to 2019.
-This increase suggested the appearance of a relative strong year-class (2018), supported by the high catches recorded from the small mesh size bag attached on the cod-end where the second highest value in the historical series was recorded.
-However, in 2021 the 2018-year class (age 3) was not as strong as expected and the 2019- and 2020-year classes (age 2 at 2021 and 2022 respectively) were very much lower indicating the weakness of the most year classes (Figure 4a).
-Although the abundance at age 2, estimated this year from the main gear increased by 39% compared with 2022, the estimated values remains very low and show the weakness of 2021 year class.
+Since 2005, both indices showed low values indicating the succession of weak year classes.
+In 2020 the abundance at age 2 (around 15 mm CL) increased significantly compared to 2019 suggesting the emergence of a relative strong year-class (2018).
+However, in 2021 the 2018-year class (age 3) was not as strong as expected and the following year classes "2019-2021" (age 2 at 2021, 2022 and 2023 respectively) were very much lower indicating the weakness of the that year classes (Figure 4a).

+Although the abundance at age 2, estimated this year from the main gear increased by 83% compared to 2023, the estimated values remains very low and show the weakness of 2022 year class.

-The youngest specimens (age 1, around 11 mm CL) do not appear in the catches of the main gear but they were present in the small mesh size bag attached on the cod-end.
-However, the estimated abundance for these specimens in 2023 was 27% lower than in 2022.
-(Figure 4b).
+The youngest specimens (age 1, around 11 mm CL) do not appear in the catches of the main gear but they were present in the small mesh size bag attached on the cod-end increasing the abundance by 151% compared to 2023 (Figure 4b).
+However, the estimated values remain very low showing the weakness of 2023 year class.